shinybrar/releaseer/README.md

     When you are ready to commit your changes, you can use `commitizen` to generate conventional commits.
 You can run the following command:

     ```bash
-    uv run commitizen commit
-    # or the shorthand
     uv run cz commit
     # or the shorter shorthand
     uv run cz c